raofei/efi_opencore_z370_gaming_3/README.en_US.md

 3. Configure config.plist, the EFI file has been configured as follows, modify it according to your own situation

-+**Important**,PlatformInfo machine information, please select**iMac 19,2** or iMac pro 1,1 as the model to generate your own three codes,**Don't use the three codes in my configuration**,It should be noted that the iMac 19,2 model does not have T2 chip detection, you can receive the upgrade push after installation, the black apple of iMac pro 1,1 cannot receive the upgrade, You need to use the RestrictEvents.kext driver and the startup parameter revpatch=sbvmm (virtual machine mode) to implement the upgrade push, which can be removed after the upgrade.
++ **Important**,PlatformInfo machine information, please select**iMac 19,2** or iMac pro 1,1 as the model to generate your own three codes,**Don't use the three codes in my configuration**,It should be noted that the iMac 19,2 model does not have T2 chip detection, you can receive the upgrade push after installation, the black apple of iMac pro 1,1 cannot receive the upgrade, You need to use the RestrictEvents.kext driver and the startup parameter revpatch=sbvmm (virtual machine mode) to implement the upgrade push, which can be removed after the upgrade.

 + In order to improve the compatibility and stability of the boot memory in UEFI mode, the Booter has made the following changes: